 The Richland Area Community Center commits to building a vibrant, inclusive community.

-The original idea for the Richland Area Community Center was sparked by a 1991 study done at the request of Richland Village President Jack Gray.
-That report indicated the area’s need for a gathering place for adults and youth.
-This spurred a few concerned citizens to investigate the possibility of creating an inclusive, relationship-building gathering place for youth and adults, a facility that would support the effort to build a healthier community.
+Spurred by a 1991 Richland Village study that indicated a need for a gathering place, a few concerned citizens investigated the possibility of creating a gathering place for youth and adults, a facility that would support the effort to build a healthier community.
 In 2001, through the generosity of an anonymous donor, the creation of the Hope Full Community Center was set in motion.

 Originally conceptualized as a faith-based but nondenominational organization, the group pursued 501(c)3, non-profit status and a director was hired.
 The site of the community center would be the former Gull Lake Christian School.
 The re-design and modernization of the building offered a fully accessible, multi-purposed facility that could host classes, activities, meals, games, dances, and informal gatherings.